almanalfaruq/Mangacan-AdsHidder/README.md

 4. Click the `Developer mode` on the right side of the top menu.
 5. Drag the folder that you extract to the chrome.
 6. Go to [Mangacan's site](http://mangacanblog.com) or refresh the Mangacan's page.

+## Note
+If you have been warned by chrome to disable your `Developer mode`, it's just a false positive.
+I'm just trying to help you, not to destroy your computer/laptop.